This page provides a glossary of terminology with definitions for InsightCloudSec-specific terminology as well as some useful cloud-based terms.

 Check out more under Resources.

-|Resource Groups||Collections of resources; can be used to apply granular permissions to a subset of a cloud footprint, to improve visibility or to apply custom policy.|
+|Resource Groups||Collections of resources; can be used to apply granular permissions to a subset of a cloud footprint to improve visibility or to apply custom policy.|

 |Resource Type Categories||Categories of resources by type.
 InsightCloudSec uses five normalized categories: Compute, Containers, Storage, Network, and Identity & Management.|

 |Role (or User Role)||Roles are used to manage the permissions of basic users.
 They can be customized to permit read, manage, and delete privileges.
 They can be customized to view all resources or resources defined by Cloud account, Resource Group, or Badge.|

 |Scope||Scopes define the domain (limits or bounds) on clouds and resource groups in searches, displays, and bot actions.|

-|TFA (also know as MFA)||Two-factor authentication (also 2FA or MFA)--enhances security by verifying a user's identity using multiple methods of authentication from independent categories of credentials.|
+|TFA (also know as MFA)||Two-factor authentication (also 2FA or MFA) enhances security by verifying a user's identity using multiple methods of authentication from independent categories of credentials.|

 |Tag (Tag Explorer)||A key/value pair used for identifying and labelling resources.|

-|User||InsightCloudSec users are distinguished by type: Basic User or Organization Admin (Org Admin).
+|User||InsightCloudSec users are distinguished by type: Basic User, Domain Admin, or Organization Admin (Org Admin).
 Basic Users can be assigned various roles and permissions or privileges.
 These characteristics are established in the Identity Management portion of the tool.
 Org Admins have all privileges confined to a single InsightCloudSec organization.
 Domain Admins have all privileges across an entire InsightCloudSec instance.|

 See also Roles, Domain Admin.